 Pairing Muffins with Beverages

-- Tea: A milder herbal or chai tea can offer a nice balance to the rich flavors of the muffins.
+- Tea: herbal or chai tea are nice with the rich muffins.

 Creative Serving Ideas

-- Top with a scoop of vanilla ice cream for an indulgent dessert.
+- Serve with a scoop of vanilla ice cream for a fancy dessert.

-- Add fresh fruit like strawberries or raspberries on the side to enhance flavor and presentation.
+- Add berries like strawberries or raspberries for color and taste.

 Storing and Freezing Chocolate Muffins